henrylevesque/rpi_data_collection/README.md

 The emphasis is on making the entire project as user-friendly and accessible as possible.

-## Sensors and Modules
+## Supported Sensors and Modules
-- GPS Sensor Module: Provides geotagging data for mapping in GIS applications.
+- GPS Module: Provides geotagging data for mapping in GIS applications.
 - Camera Module: Collects environmental data and facial data for later use with computer vision analysis.
+- Battery Module: PiSugar battery that enables wireless operation of the data collection device.

+## Future Sensors and Modules
 - Microphone Module: Measures environmental noise levels for noise pollution data collection.
 - Thermometer Module: Measures environmental heat levels for heat island data collection.
-- Battery Module: Enables wireless operation of the data collection device.
+- Heartrate Sensor: Measures heart rate to detect stress for biometric data collection.

-## Directions
+### Directions

 To add code to a Raspberry Pi Zero 2 W and run it headlessly, follow these steps: